Mavis Staples: Biography

 In January 2017, Staples was featured as a guest vocalist on "I Give You Power", a single from Arcade Fire benefiting the American Civil Liberties Union.
 In February 2017, Staples appeared on NPR's Wait, Wait ...
 Don't Tell Me! in the "Not My Job" segment, answering questions about the rock band The Shaggs.
 In April 2017, "Let Me Out", a single from the fifth studio album by Gorillaz, Humanz, was released, featuring Staples and rapper Pusha T.

 Staples's sixteenth album If All I Was Was Black was released on November 17, 2017.
 The record was again produced by Jeff Tweedy and contains all original songs cowritten by Mavis and Tweedy.
 Following the release, Staples toured with Bob Dylan.
 She also appeared on the 2017/18 Hootenanny.
 In 2018, she sang on Hozier's single "Nina Cried Power".

 In May 2019, Staples celebrated her 80th birthday with a concert at the Apollo Theater, 63 years after first appearing at the theater as a teenager with her family band, the Staple Singers, in 1956.
 The show, which featured special guest artists, including David Byrne and Norah Jones, is one of a series of collaborative concerts she staged in May to commemorate her 80th birthday.
 She also performed at the 2019 Glastonbury Festival.

 In June 2020, Staples collaborated with Run the Jewels on the track "Pulling the Pin" from their studio album RTJ4.

-In 2022, Staples released Carry Me Home, a collaboration with Levon Helm, recorded at Helm's Midnight Ramble in 2011.
+In 2022, Staples released Carry Me Home, a collaborative effort with the late Levon Helm that they recorded together at Helm's Midnight Ramble in 2011.
+In 2025, she released a new solo album entitled Sad and Beautiful World.
+The album's title track is a cover of the Sparklehorse song, with the album also including covers of songs by artists such as Tom Waits, Leonard Cohen, Frank Ocean and Kevin Morby.